Effects of surface tension and elasticity on critical points of the Kirchhoff-Plateau problem: Plane midline energy functionals

 \section{Plane midline energy functionals}

 In this section, we aim to derive the Euler-Lagrange equations for a simplified version of the energy functional $\mathcal{E}_{\rm tot}$ introducing some additional hypotheses.

-First of all, we require the midline $\vect{r}$ to be a plane closed unknotted curve lying in the plane $z = 0$.
+First of all, we require the midline $\vect{r}$ to be a regular plane closed unknotted curve lying in the plane $z = 0$.
 Hence, it can be parametrized in cartesian coordinates as $\vect{r}(s) = (x(s), y(s))$.
 The closure constraints can be just imposed on each component.

-Second, since the curve is constrained to lie in the plane $z = 0$ the twist parameter $\omega$ has no meaning.
-In addition, we fix the bending parameters to be equal, namely $\kappa_1 = \kappa_2=:\kappa$, simplifying the elastic energy density and we choose a specified energy density $f$, i.e. $f(s,{\rm w})= \kappa(s)^2$.
+Second, the curve is constrained to lie in the plane $z = 0$ so that the torsion of the midline vanishes.
+Third, we assume that there is no influence of the twist, i.e. $\omega=0$ .
+In addition, we fix the bending parameters to be equal, namely $\kappa_1 = \kappa_2$, simplifying the elastic energy density.
+Indeed, we choose a specific energy density $f$ like $f(s,{\rm w})= \kappa(s)^2$ with $\kappa^2=\kappa_1^2+\kappa_2^2$.
 In cartesian representation, the elastic contribution becomes

 Then, concerning the energy contribution of the film, we need to express in this setting the area of the surface $\mathcal{H}^2(S)$.
-Since the curve is fixed to be unknotted and plane, and no results are known about the regularity of the contact set \cite{DeLellis_2014}, we assume that the minimal surface attaches to the thick boundary in a curve in the plane $z = 0$.
+Since the curve is fixed to be unknotted and planar, and no results are known about the regularity of the contact set \cite{DeLellis_2014}, we assume that the minimal surface attaches to the thick boundary in a curve in the plane $z = 0$.
 Hence, we introduce a function $a(s):[0,L]\to (0,+\infty)$ to measure the non-vanishing thickness of the cross-section $\mathcal{A}(s)$ and we require that it is small compared to the length of the curve.
-In such a setting, to make explicit calculations in evaluating the effects of surface tension $\sigma$ on different shapes of the cross-section $\mathcal{A}(s)$, we also require that the intersection between the film with the thick boundary is a plane smaller regular curve $\widetilde{\vect{r}}(s) = (u(s), v(s))$, whose expression, by a standard geometric argument, is the following one
+Moreover, we require that $a(s)$ is differentiable to guarantee that the contact curve $\widetilde{\vect{r}}(s)$ is a regular curve on $[0,L]$.
+Finally, for the purpose of this paper and to characterize specific shapes of cross-sections, we also assume that $\mathcal{A}(s)$ is a convex set.
+In such a setting, to make explicit calculations in evaluating the effects of surface tension $\sigma$ on different shapes of the cross-section $\mathcal{A}(s)$, we also require that the intersection between the film with the thick boundary is a plane smaller regular curve $\widetilde{\vect{r}}(s) = (u(s), v(s))$, called {\em contact curve}, whose expression, by a standard geometric argument, is the following one

 Hence, we can write the energy of the film as the area of the closed surface surrounded by the curve $\widetilde{\vect{r}}$ \cite[Section~I.6]{Elsgolc_2007}, namely

 where the surface tension $\sigma$ physically lies between $0$ and $1$.